Logic Lectures

 3.4 Predication, Qualification, and Abstraction

-3.5 The Five Predicables
+3.5 / 3.6 The Five Predicables and the Essential Predicables

 3.7 The Non-Essential Predicables